 This may be extensive depending on soil type, compaction issues and recommendations made for pH and structural adjustments.
 General treatments include deep ripping to open up compacted soils, spreading and combining of recommended soil additives.
 Improved soils are generally left a minimum 6 months for adjustment, prior to planting trees.

-Essential to supply the irrigation system during warmer months.
+A good water supply is essential for irrigations during warmer months.
 Water must be good quality with relatively low salinity readings.
 Storage may be a dam or large tanks.
 Supply may be water harvested from infrastructure roofing, a bore or licenced access to a creek or river.

 Truffle farm fencing